ska-telescope/ska-mid-dish-manager/docs/src/user_guide/getting_started.rst

 It is assumed here that you have `set up your development environment`_ and a :doc:`deployed instance of DishManager <how_to>` with the simulators.

-[Move to DISH_LMC docs] Or you are connecting to a deployment in one of the integration environments using `manual jobs in the GitLab pipeline`_.

 Explore DishManager Interface from Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^